microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_EXOGroupSettings/readme.md

-# EXO MailboxSettings
+# EXOGroupSettings

 ## Description

-This resource configures settings on Mailboxes such as the Regional settings and its timezone.
+This resource configures settings on groups such as the custom attributes and language.